Sunday, April 26, 2015

 The NL is older.
 It was established in 1876, to the AL's 1901.
 Is that really important?
 Not by 1957, it wasn't; it certainly isn't in 2015.

 The NL integrated first, beating the AL to it by a few weeks, April 15 to July 5, 1947.
 The NL got lights first, beating the AL to it by 4 years, 1935 to 1939.
-The NL had teams on radio first, although television was about even.
+The NL had teams on radio first, although, with television, the Leagues were was about even.

-Somehow, I don't think that's what erstwhile Giant and Dodger fans meant from October 1957 to April 1962, when they had to get by in the New York Tri-State Area with just the Yankees.
+Somehow, I don't think any of that was what erstwhile Giant and Dodger fans meant from October 1957 to April 1962, when they had to get by in the New York Tri-State Area with just the Yankees.

 Then there was the Continental League, which was announced in 1958 as debuting in 1960.
 In the end, it was a bluff, designed to get the established leagues to expand, which they did.
 If the CL had happened, and a "New York Mets" had debuted in it at the Polo Grounds in 1960, I don't think the former fans of the Giants and Dodgers would have given a damn that it didn't have official NL identification, or even the NL's blessing.